 When one iron and one oxygen join iron oxide’s composition we call it magnetite (Fe3O4), which develops in the isometric or cubic system.
 Hematite is hexagonal.
 Combined with the OH radical, it forms goethite, hydrous iron oxide, and when hematite forms a pseudomorph after magnetite, we call it martite.

-Hematite with its different crystal forms in the hexagonal system is deserving of serious collecting.
-It is not unusual for a collector to choose one species like quartz, calcite, or smithsonite and specialize in that one species.
+Hematite, with its different crystal forms in the hexagonal system, is deserving of serious collecting.
+It is not unusual for a collector to choose one species, like quartz, calcite, or smithsonite, and specialize in that one species.
 Hematite as a single collectible mineral is fun because of its many variations of crystal forms and worldwide sources.

 The most sought-after form of hematite is sharp, lustrous tabular crystals that develop as a radiating flower-like crystal rosette several inches across.
 It’s not uncommon for these species to command high prices, as the rosettes are undoubtedly the most popular hematite crystal specimens.
 However, hematite can also form as tiny micaceous crystals that cover a matrix that is called specularite.

-Hematite can be platy, thin, micaceous, massive, mammillary, stalactitic, scalenohedral, reniform, botryoidal, splintery, oolitic, and even present as large sharp hexagon crystals.
+Hematite can be platy, thin, micaceous, massive, mammillary, stalactitic, scalenohedral, reniform, botryoidal, splintery, oolitic and even present as large, sharp hexagon crystals.

 Though hematite is made of iron and oxygen, it is not magnetic when pure.
 But it can fool you because it can contain a little magnetite, which, as discussed earlier, is the magnetic form of iron oxide.
 With this, testing hematite with a magnet can give misleading results.

 Another interesting thing about hematite is the variety of associated names.
-Hematite locked in greenish silica as visible red spots are often called bloodstone.
+Hematite locked in greenish silica as visible red spots is often called bloodstone.
 When lovely tabular crystals arrange themselves in a radiating pattern that looks organic, we refer to it as iron rose.

 Hematite has been our most important source of iron for the past centuries, but to King Tut, iron was a virtual unknown.
-The only iron at that time had come from meteorites as evidenced by a meteoric dagger found in the king’s tomb.
+The only iron at that time had come from meteorites, as evidenced by a meteoric dagger found in the king’s tomb.

-Age to the Bronze Age, which ruled the world for centuries.
+Gradually, people of the Near East and China moved from the Copper Age to the Bronze Age, which ruled the world for centuries.
 Then the Hittites, an advanced people of the Near East, emerged in the 18th century B.C. as a dominant civilization because they had developed a metal harder than bronze: iron.
 They discovered how to produce iron weapons from iron oxide hematite, and the all-important Age of Iron began.

 America’s Upper Midwest is a superb example of a vast iron oxide deposit that stretches over a couple of states and has been mined constantly for well over 100 years.
 This sedimentary deposit contains miles and miles of banded hematite and related iron compounds in layer after layer that is hundreds of feet thick.
-It certainly did not form from the welling up of hydrothermal intrusion of complex iron compounds as so many metal deposits have.
-Granted, the earth’s core is mostly iron, but the vast iron oxide deposits in the earth’s crust had another origin: an organic origin called cyanobacteria living in an early iron rich ocean.
+It certainly did not form from the welling up of hydrothermal intrusion of complex iron compounds, as so many metal deposits have.
+Granted, the Earth’s core is mostly iron, but the vast iron oxide deposits in the Earth’s crust had another origin: an organic origin called cyanobacteria living in an early iron-rich ocean.

-Cyanobacteria is a simple-celled, organic form that evolved in the warm, shallow seas billions of years ago.
+Cyanobacteria are a simple-celled, organic form that evolved in the warm, shallow seas billions of years ago.
 It was the first organism to develop the ability to absorb carbon dioxide from the atmosphere through what is known as the process of photosynthesis.
 This produced oxygen.

-Evolution of Hematite Deposits
+Evolution of Hematite Mineral Deposits

 But how did that result in the huge hematite iron deposits we mine today?
 Everyone knows that iron and oxygen in a moist environment form rust (iron oxide).
 It so happens that those same warm ocean waters were rich in iron.
-As cyanobacteria produced quantities of oxygen, an instant marriage between iron in the ocean waters and oxygen formed vast quantities of hematite, which settled to the ocean floor, millennia after millennia to create the rich iron deposits later used to initiate the Iron Age.
+As cyanobacteria produced quantities of oxygen, an instant marriage between iron in the ocean waters and oxygen formed vast quantities of hematite, which settled to the ocean floor, millennia after millennia, to create the rich iron deposits later used to initiate the Iron Age.

 But Mother Nature was not finished.
 She gave us the means to move into the Iron Age by supplying the necessary ingredients to make steel.
 In those early millennia, the North American continent was nearly covered by warm, shallow seas and the Midwest region was blessed with vast deposits of iron oxide.
 Those same oceans also left behind thick layers of limestone, which were not too far away from vast forests that developed in a warm, moist climate.
 When these forests died, they became thick layers of rotting and compressed vegetation that eventually formed huge deposits of coal.

-Mother Nature’s next stroke was to inject hydrothermal solutions rich in minerals including fluorite into the limestone within the central United States.
+Mother Nature’s next stroke was to inject hydrothermal solutions rich in minerals, including fluorite, into the limestone within the central United States.
 This resulted in hematite, coal, limestone, and fluorite being present in the general area of the Midwest.
 This helped set the stage for the growth of America’s Age of Steel.

 Within the Mesabi range of Minnesota, we find fascinating hematite in long, slender, curving splinters that can split into dagger-like pieces.
 Few exceptional crystallized hematite specimens have come from the mines of the Mesabi Range.
 But superb fluorite, calcite, pyrite, celestine, and a host of other species have.

 In another part of the world, the great iron and copper mines of Cumberland, now Cumbria, England, certainly met the needs of the British Industrial Revolution.
 Lovely, tiny hematite blades in tight clusters on the matrix are common in this part of the world.
 They are often associated with quartz, sometimes with bright red iron oxide inclusions in the quartz crystals.
-Just as well-known are the large botryoidal masses of hematite to many inches across and pounds in weight.
-These are actually composed of spherules of hematite needles, which form radiating knobs that interfere with each other to form the undulating smooth surface of mammillary specimens.
+Just as well-known are the large masses of botryoidal hematite, many inches across and many pounds in weight.
+These are composed of spherules of hematite needles, which form radiating knobs that interfere with each other to form the undulating smooth surface of mammillary specimens.
 Some of these large pieces are covered with tiny, bright specularite hematite crystal blades.
 Most of these massive hematites are a lustrous black, while still others present as a reddish color to form kidney ore.